 It worked out great for the tooth fairy’s first visit.
 Except for that 30 seconds right before bed when someone kept peeking inside to “say goodbye to my tooth” and said tooth fell out and was almost lost.
 But that had very little to do with the tooth container and more to do with the extremely excited 6 year old tooth loser.

-I have both a completely blank copy of the letterhead and one with the first tooth message and blank space for your child’s name (as shown in the picture) so you can personalize it either way!
+I have both a completely blank copy of the tooth fairy letter letterhead if you want to write your own letter or a version with the first tooth message that I wrote plus blank space for your child’s name (as shown in the picture above) so you can personalize it either way!

 Enjoy!
-And please if you make one or use the letter for your kids, I’d love to hear about it!
-O was suprisingly super excited about the “Tooth Fairy Smile Club”, he thought that sounded very important, lol!
+And please if you make one or use the printable tooth fairy letter for your kids, I’d love to hear about it!
+O was surprisingly super excited about the “Tooth Fairy Smile Club”, he thought that sounded very important, lol!